winapps-org/winapps-launcher/README.md

 ## Installation Instructions
 ### Dependencies
-WinApps should have already brought in everything that the script will need, however a package know as yad may be missing, you can use the instructions below to install it:
+WinApps should have already brought in everything that the script will need, however a package known as yad may be missing, you can use the instructions below to install it:
 #### Debian
     sudo apt install yad
 #### Fedora/RHEL